LeadingAge Advocacy Goals

 Home and community-based services (HCBS) providers are at an inflection point, and adult day services providers, in particular, are at risk.
 Over the last decade, significant improvement has been made in the availability of and public investment in these critical LTSS providers, however, the COVID-19 pandemic has put these resources at risk both at present and over the long term.

 Since the start of the pandemic, many adult day centers closed either by mandate or voluntarily, and many saw most of their revenue streams evaporate overnight.
 Those that have since reopened have done so at reduced capacity and with fewer participants attending.
 This has led to centers closing across the country, jeopardizing the availability of these services over the long run.
 Federal funding, as well as flexibilities from payers like Medicaid and the VA, continue to be sorely needed.

-- Medicaid FMAP: We support an increase in the Federal Medical Assistance Percentage (FMAP) for Medicaid HCBS by ten points to ensure states have the funds needed to sustain these services.
+- Medicaid FMAP: We support a continuation of the 10% increase in the Federal Medical Assistance Percentage (FMAP) for Medicaid HCBS to ensure states have the funds needed to sustain these services.

 - Benefit categories: We ask Congress to revise Medicaid and put HCBS (including waiver and state plan services and PACE) on equal footing with nursing homes and make HCBS a mandatory Medicaid benefit.

 - Protecting access: We support making permanent key provisions that ensure access to HCBS, including the federal spousal impoverishment protections for Medicaid HCBS and the Money Follows the Person program.

 - Adult Day coverage under Medicare: We believe Congress should amend the Medicare program to make adult day services available to beneficiaries.

 - Appropriations: We support both increasing funding for key provisions that support HCBS, including Older Americans Act services and advocating for specific adult day appropriations to help with reopening and expansion